studenttak/modules/0435/mdModule.md

 2. Define TTPASM labels as offsets to access items on the frame
 3. Guidance to implementation in TTPASM:
   * Break the code into sections, where each section focuses on a specific aspect of the implementation.
+  * Do not present actual TTPASM code, but describe what the code should accomplish.
   * Specify what each section of code needs to accomplish using the following language:
     * Offsets from where the stack pointer points to
     * C/C++ concepts like local variables, parameters, pointers, address-of